xvik/gradle-use-python-plugin/README.md

 }
 ```

-This will force to use python (2) for linux.
-Also, this may be hady if pythin binary is named differently.
+This will force python 2 for linux.
+Also, this may be handy if python binary is named differently.

 To use non global python: